fsjavier/loketable/TESTING.md

 ### Wave WebAIM

 The WAVE WebAIM web accessibility tool was used throughout the development of the website.
 It alerted me to issues such as low contrast in the 'Sign In / Log In / Log Out' links, what led prompting me to revise their styles for better accessibility.
+It also warned me of some pages missing h1 elements.

-Additionally, it identified a missing 'aria-label' attribute in the switch for activating or deactivating products in the users profiles, which I then addressed.
+Additionally, it identified two missing 'aria-label' attributes: One in the switch for activating or deactivating products in the users profiles, and a second one in the form to send a message to another user, which I then addressed.

 In the final rounds of website testing, no accessibility issues were identified.